PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Confirmation dialogs
 A confirmation dialogs is usually used when a significant action is performed.
 It informs the user of the action to be taken and requires them to confirm the same action a second time.
-The dialog purposely adds difficulty to performing certain actions in order to avoid triggers that happen by accident or because the user did not understand the consequences of the action. [@confirmationDialogs]
+The dialog purposely adds difficulty to performing certain actions in order to avoid triggers that happen by accident or because the user did not understand the consequences of the action [@confirmationDialogs].

 Standard confirmation dialogs are used in the app whenever any item is deleted, and when geofence geometry is edited.
 Additionally, all pop-ups that require the user to enter data, for example when creating or renaming geofences, function as confirm dialogs by offering both _confirm_ and _cancel_ options.